brendano/gfl_syntax/guidelines/guidelines.md

     to < save < (the > world)
     crazy > his

-The third line is an error, as it implies *crazy* has head outside the fudge expression.
+The third line is an error, as it implies *crazy* has a head outside the fudge expression.

 The head-marking may be recursively applied to a nested FE.
 This implies that the same word heads both the inner and outer FEs.
 E.g., `(a (b* c)*)` is equivalent to `(b* c) (a b*)` and therefore compatible only with `a > b < c`.